Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 Fiin seemed to understand the gravity of the situation and duck-nodded submissively.
 "No, Father."

 "Good.
-Now...this leniency doesn’t come *entirely* without a price.
+Now... this leniency doesn’t come *entirely* without a price.
 While I cannot *order* you to do this…Straightshield would very much appreciate if you kept us in your thoughts when you fully assume your Clan responsibilities.
 You will see much.
 Some of it will be unusual, perhaps unethical.
 Maybe dangerous to the Gao..."

 Fiin opened his mouth to object, and *Cytosis* had his drone raise a paw to stop him.
 "This is not an accusation, it is a *fact,"* he asserted.
-"Every Clan has its…difficult....elements, and Straightshield alone have the power to independently investigate and Judge.
+"Every Clan has its…difficult... elements, and Straightshield alone have the power to independently investigate and Judge.
 You know our motto?"

 Fiin duck-nodded. *Everybody* knew the Straightshield motto, they were one of the few Clans who had made theirs public knowledge.
 When *Cytosis* gestured for him to speak, he grumbled the three words quietly. *"Service Before Self"*